SubQuery Fancy Greeter - Basic Example

 You can initialise a new app using subql-ai init

 .
-It will ask you to provide a name and a Ollama model to use.
+It will ask you to provide a name and either an OpenAI endpoint or an Ollama model to use.

 After you complete the initialisation process, you will see a folder with your project name created inside the directory.
 Please note that there should be three files, a project.ts